-The Mayor and council representatives can be contacted privately or the entire council can be addressed during their monthly meetings.
-To address the council during a normal monthly meeting, you must provide your name, address, and item of discussion on the sign-in sheet located outside the Council Chambers prior to the opening of the meeting.
-If public comments are not listed on the meeting agenda they will not be allowed in that meeting.
+The Mayor and council representatives can be contacted privately or the entire council can be addressed during their meetings.
+To address the council during a meeting, you must provide your name, address, and item of discussion on the sign-in sheet located outside the Council Chambers prior to the opening of the meeting.

 Those citizens signed up to speak will be called upon by the Mayor in the order in which they appear on the sign-in sheet.
 Before beginning their remarks, citizens shall state their name and address for the record.
 Remarks are limited to three minutes.

 The five-member City Council is the legislative forum for the City of Cleveland.
 The council may adopt and enforce ordinances of all kinds relating to local or municipal affairs and appropriate to the good government of the City of Cleveland.